 If inspectors become aware of (1) instances of employees being discouraged from raising safety or regulatory issues within the licensee’s or contractor’s organization or to the NRC, (2) a “chilling” effect, or (3) other general reluctance of employees to raise safety or regulatory issues unrelated to a specific event or incident, they should refer to IP 93100, “Safety Conscious Work Environment Issue Follow-up” and consult with regional management to determine appropriate follow-up actions.

-Review corrective actions related to greater-than-green findings that were not completed by the end of the associated supplemental inspection and were not otherwise reviewed.
+Review corrective actions related to greater-than-green findings and performance indicators that were not completed by the end of the associated supplemental inspection and were not otherwise reviewed.

 Specific Guidance